 Self-employment tax calculation example

-Let’s say you earn $205,000 in self-employment wages.
+Let’s say you earn $205,000 in self-employment wages in 2021.
 You are a single-filer.
 To calculate your self-employment tax liability, remember the following information:

 - 15.3% tax rate on first $142,800 of earnings

 - 2.9% tax rate on earnings after $142,800